 Here’s some ideas for your cash envelope categories:

 Make or purchase a cash envelope system that you like.
 Choose a pretty design with a layout style that you think has enough space for your needs.

 Put Your Envelopes Together

-Each printable cash envelope system from VLHamlinDesign includes step by step instructions to put your new envelopes together.
+This free printable cash envelope system includes step by step instructions to put your new envelopes together.
 However, if you purchased your envelopes elsewhere or you need to put together your own design…here’s a few tips –

 - Crease well.
 Make sure your folds are flat and smooth, otherwise your glue won’t cover well and you’ll end up with little tears in your envelopes.